 Mass Spectrometers

 Mass spectrometers produce spectra which show intensity as a function of mass-to-charge ratio.
-This is done by ionising the sample, supplying the ions with kinetic energy, and directing them through a magnetic field.
+This is done by ionizing the sample, supplying the ions with kinetic energy, and directing them through a magnetic field.
 The ions are then deflected by the field.
 Those with a lower mass-to-charge ratio are deflected more, and those with a higher mass-to-charge ratio are deflected less.

 By varying the magnetic field in the mass spectrometer, ions of different mass-to-charge ratio will be deflected into the detector, producing a charge proportional to the number of ions.
 This spectrum can then be used to determine the relative amount of isotopes of an atom, to identify chemical compounds, or to deduce the structure of a certain molecule.